asowinska9/matrix_project/README.md

-# Task 3 — Parallelization Benchmark of Matrix Multiplication (Java)
+# Step 3 Parallelization Benchmark of Matrix Multiplication (Java)

 This branch contains the implementation and benchmarking of *parallel matrix multiplication in Java*, following the requirements of Task 3 of the Individual Assignment.